 Irish Contemporary Ceramics Collection

-To date, twelve leading Irish ceramic artists have contributed to the collection.
-Three of the artists explore the vessel form in very different directions; Sara Flynn with consummate levels of control, Jack Doherty with an increasing sense of having left the constrictions of studio pottery behind and Deirdre McLoughlin as dynamic sculpture.
+To date, fourteen leading Irish ceramic artists have contributed to the collection.
+Four of the artists explore the vessel form in very different directions; Sara Flynn with consummate levels of control, Jack Doherty with an increasing sense of having left the constrictions of studio pottery behind.
+Deirdre McLoughlin explores the vessel as dynamic sculpture and Derek Wilson as a form of free and geometric expression, creating complex abstract shapes.

 Frances Lambe’s abstract objects are subtly adventurous explorations of hidden aspects of the natural world, while Henry Pim’s ceramic grid reflects the way that information is gathered and processed.
 Katharine West’s organic form plays with space, light and form, concentrating primarily on the process of making rather than the finished piece.

-The Hunt Museum and Limerick Institute of Technology are proud to be proactive supporters of contemporary artistic practice and thanks the Design and Craft Council of Ireland for their support.
+The Hunt Museum and Technological University of the Shannon: Midlands Midwest are proud to be proactive supporters of contemporary artistic practice and thanks the Design and Craft Council of Ireland for their support.